jeremytammik/ExportSymbolInstanceGeo/README.md

 I also ((over-?) optimisticaly) believe that the custom exporter helps automatically solve the issue of differentiating between family instances that require individual geometry versus those that can reuse the symbol geometry.

+## No Nested Families

+The first version of the per-element exporter is completed and tested in release 2020.0.0.1.

+It only supports symbols one level deep.

+It has assertions built in that fire if you try to use it on more nested family definitions.

+We will have to completely reconsider and rethink the situation if that case needs to be handled also.

 ## Author